 - 5/8 cup (136 g) melted coconut oil

 - 1 teaspoon vanilla extract

 - 1/2 cup (95 g) vegan chocolate chips

 - 1/2 cup natural, smooth peanut butter

-Bake for 50 to 55 minutes, or until the top has risen and is not too jiggly.
-Place baking dish on a cooling rack for 45-60 minutes.
+- Bake for 42-50 minutes, less if you like very soft/slighty undercooked brownies, or until the top has risen and is not too jiggly.
+Place baking dish on a cooling rack for 45 minutes.
 Once brownies have cooled, carefully lift them out of baking dish by pulling up parchment paper.
-Slice into 16 squares, drizzle with salted date caramel and lightly sprinkle with coarse sea salt.
-Serve immediately, or refrigerate brownies for up to one week.
+Slice into 16 squares, and serve immediately, or refrigerate brownies for up to one week.

 I have made some edits to ingredients and timing in the instructions.
 This was because I believe that the first oven I developed these in may have been a little under-temperature.